alexdlaird/pyngrok/docs/index.rst

 .. image:: https://img.shields.io/badge/Donate-PayPal-green.svg
    :target: https://www.paypal.me/alexdlaird

-:code:`pyngrok` is a Python wrapper for `ngrok <https://ngrok.com/>`_ that manages its own binary and puts it on our path, making :code:`ngrok` readily available from anywhere on the command line and via a convenient Python API.
+:code:`pyngrok` is a Python wrapper for :code:`ngrok` that manages its own binary and puts it on our path, making :code:`ngrok` readily available from anywhere on the command line and via a convenient Python API.

+`ngrok <https://ngrok.com>`_ is a reverse proxy tool that opens secure tunnels from public URLs to localhost, perfect for exposing local web servers, building webhook integrations, enabling SSH access, testing chatbots, demoing from your own machine, and more, made even more powerful with native Python integration through `pyngrok`.

 Installation
 ------------